Tibet, Shigatse: After a silent and sleepy breakfast in the hotel, we set off for the second day of the road trip to the Everest Base Camp.

 We went ahead with our road trip.
 After a few hours in the car, I started feeling a bit dehydrated, probably because of the altitude.
 We spotted some wildlife in the desolated landscape.

 When we arrived at EBC an hour or so before the sunset we all felt tired.
 It was quite windy.
-We took some time to familiarize with the camp and the beautifully coloured tent assigned to us, run by a girl and her mother.
+We took some time to familiarize myself with the camp and the beautifully colored tent assigned to us, run by a girl and her mother.
 The camp was busy with people.

 But there wasn’t enough time to rest on thoughts.
-We drank tea in the tent, visited the bathroom box that was shared by all the camp dwellers and after we took a walk to see Mount Everest and Rongbuk Monastery.
+We drank tea in the tent, visited the bathroom box that was shared by all the camp dwellers, and after we took a walk to see Mount Everest and Rongbuk Monastery.

 We managed to gaze at the mountain while the snow was made pink by the sunset light.

 Rongbuk Monastery is the highest monastery in the world.
 The Lama welcomed us in a red winter coat.
-He showed us the cave where it is said that
+He showed us the cave where it is said that Padmasambhava reached enlightenment.
+Different from others monasteries in Lhasa, photos were allowed and free.
+I decided to leave my camera outside the sacred cave.
+I just felt so grateful to be there.

 SPENDING THE NIGHT AT THE EVEREST BASE CAMP

-We had a light dinner and lay down for early sleep on the beds that covered the whole perimeter of the tent and consisted
+We had a light dinner and lay down for early sleep on the beds that covered the whole perimeter of the tent and consisted in wooden benches with mattresses on them

 We took another walk to see Mount Everest that morning.
+The colors changed a lot.
+I felt so cold, again.